kb2ma/device-coap-c-pre-holding/README.md

 ```

 >_Note:_ Service configuration in `configuration-native.toml` is customized for a separate device-coap executable.
 Uses '172.17.0.1' for the `Service->Host` parameter.
 Uses 'localhost' for the `Host` parameter in the `Registry` and `Clients` sections.

+Run with `-h` to see all command line options.